sourcegraph/handbook/content/departments/sales/sales-performance-goals.md

 **Q1**

-- Closed Won ACV: $50k
+- YTD Closed Won ACV: $50k
 - Weighted Pipeline: $200k
-- New Logo: 8
+- New Logos in Pipe: 8

 **Q2:**
 Updated metrics will be released at the start of the quarter based on rolling goal totals from the prior quarter

+- YTD Closed Won ACV: $300k
+- Weighted Pipeline: $750k
+- New Logos in Pipe: 16

 **Q3:**
 Updated metrics will be released at the start of the quarter based on rolling goal totals from the prior quarter

+- YTD Closed Won ACV: $650K
+- Weighted Pipeline: $1M
+- New Logos in Pipe: 24
+- New Logos Closed: 6

 **Q4:**
 Updated metrics will be released at the start of the quarter based on rolling goal totals from the prior quarter